porternick/porternick.github.io/index.md

 # EXPERIENCE
 ### *Present*

+### Systems & Network Analyst 2 / Research Computing Facilitation Specialist
+Center for Advanced Research Computing, The University of New Mexico *Focusing on supporting the research computing needs of the University's faculty, staff, and student researchers.*

+### *Previous*

 ### Science and Technology Teacher
 Albuquerque Public Schools
 *Facilitated project-based opportunities focusing on citizen science and the development of technologies.*

-### *Previous*

 ### Summer Program Director
 YMCA Camp Colman
 *Developed curriculum and implemented summer camping program.
 Ensured program conformed to American Camp Association standards.*